DPDK/dpdk/doc/guides/bbdevs/vrb1.rst

 See for more details: https://github.com/intel/pf-bb-config

-Specifically for the bbdev VRB1 PMD, the command below can be used (note that ACC200 was used previously to refer to VRB1):
+Specifically for the bbdev Intel vRAN Boost v1 PMD, the command below can be used (note that ACC200 was used previously to refer to VRB1):

 .. code-block:: console